khalilacheche/ada-2022-project-adaes/README.md

 Through the different steps of our proposed analysis, we plan on investigating the following questions :

-1. Can this behaviour be generalised?
+1. Is there a behaviour that can be generalized?

    - Are the most central nodes the most visited ones?
    - What is the evolution of the centrality of the nodes visited in the path?
-2. What is the semantic meaning of these paths?
+2. What is the semantic meaning of the players' paths?

-   - Are the players getting closer to the goal according to the shortest path metric?
+   - Is the player getting semantically closer to the goal?
    - Does shortest path reflect semantic closeness/similarity?
-   - Is the player getting semantically closer to the goal?
-3. Is this strategy optimal?

-   - Is this strategy the one that yields the most winner paths?
-   - Is it just the most popular (i.e. most intuitive) strategy?
-   - Or is taking more risks better?
+3. Are there any strategies to avoid?

+   - How do people that do not succeed behave?
+   - How do they differ from winners in their decision making?

 ## Website & Data Story
 The website that presents the data story can be accessed by following this [link](https://mehdizayene-adaes-wikispeedia-homepage-67asrh.streamlit.app/).